GalKJ/d0g3bl2/README.md

 # What currently makes me happy 🪅
 1. Dismantling and re-building my fixed gear bicycle🚲
-2. Reading Dune on my Kobo e-reader
+2. Reading Dune on my Kobo e-reader📚
+3.

 <!--
 **d0g3bl2/d0g3bl2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.